biojava/biojava-tutorial/structure/caching.md

     -DPDB_DIR=/wherever/you/want/
 </pre>

-An alternative is to hard-code the path in this way:
+An alternative is to hard-code the path in this way (but setting it as a property is better style)

 <pre>
 	AtomCache cache = new AtomCache();

 	cache.setPath("/path/to/pdb/files/");
 </pre>

 ## File Parsing Parameters